-- 4 heaped tsp fresh horseradish or creamed horseradish sauce
+- 4 heaping teaspoons fresh horseradish (or creamed horseradish sauce)

 - Place the potatoes in a large saucepan, cover with cold water and add a pinch of salt.
 Bring to the boil and cook until tender.
 Drain, then mash and keep to one side.